The Power & Psychology of Colour in Branding

 Blue communicates significance, importance and confidence, hence why it is used by police officers.
 Classed as a highly corporate colour it is also often associated with intelligence, unity and stability.

 Purple, is a mix of blue and red, so it has the calm stability of blue and the fierce energy of red.
 It is also said to be a royal colour.
 Purple is associated with luxury, wealth, nobility, royalty, dignity, pride, mystery, independence, magic, creativity, grandeur and peace.

 Purple has a variety of effects on the mind and body, such as uplifting spirits, creating feelings of spirituality, increasing sensitivity, encouraging imagination and creativity and calming the mind and nerves.

-Pink, classed as the cute and sweet colour, is associated with bubble gum, candy flowers, babies, charm, femininity, romance and playfulness.
+Pink, classed as a cute and sweet colour, is associated with bubble gum, candy flowers, babies, charm, femininity, romance and playfulness.
 It’s the universal colour of love and represents friendship, affection, harmony, inner peace and approachability.

-It’s the sweet side of the colour red, and both of the colours can represent love.
-While red itself portrays the heat and passion of love, pink represents the romance and charm.
+It’s the sweet side of the colour red, and both the colours can represent love.
+While red itself portrays the heat and passion of love, pink represents romance and charm.
 Hot pink is used to communicate playfulness, and light pink is used to communicate tenderness.